TartanLlama/tartanllama.github.io/_posts/2017-03-21-writing-a-linux-debugger-setup.md

 Before we jump into things, let's get our environment set up.
 I'll be using two dependencies in this tutorial: [Linenoise](https://github.com/antirez/linenoise) for handling our command line input, and [libelfin](https://github.com/TartanLlama/libelfin/tree/fbreg) for parsing the debug information.
 You could use the more traditional libdwarf instead of libelfin, but the interface is nowhere near as nice, and libelfin also provides a mostly complete DWARF expression evaluator, which will save you a lot of time if you want to read variables.
 Make sure that you use the fbreg branch of my fork of libelfin, as it hacks on some extra support for reading variables on x86.

 Once you've either installed these on your system, or got them building as dependencies with whatever build system you prefer, it's time to get started.
-I just set them to build along with the rest of my code in my CMake files.
+I set them to build along with the rest of my code in my CMake files.

 ------------------------------